grecoe/InterviewIdeas/solutions/rectangles/README.md

 ## Step 1
 Get a collection of all x points from the points collection and organize them in lowest to highest order.

 This will be used when creating line segment collections.

+Should create something like a dictionary where the key is the X value and the value is a list of points (X1,Y1), (X1, Y2), etc

 ## Step 2
 Create a collection of vertical lines at each x point.